Flat Roof Replacement Cost [2024]

 Despite the initial cost, having a green roof installed can help you reduce your energy bills, as it is one of the most energy-efficient features you can have outside your home.
 You can also benefit from 25% compensation for your overall costs if you install a green roof on 50% of your property.

-Another benefit of a green roof it is that is great at preserving water, which is great for the environment as less water is being wasted.
+Another benefit of a green roof is that it is great at preserving water, which is great for the environment as less water is being wasted.
 A green roof also has a lifespan of 50 years due to its green covering which acts as a barrier against the elements which cause rusting or mould on typical roof applications.

-Flat Roof Maintenance
+Cost of Flat Roof Maintenance

 To prevent regular repairs or an entire replacement, you should try to look after your roof as much as possible.
 This involves checking your roof at least twice a year, especially when there are significant weather changes which may cause damage to your roof.
 Make sure to look inside as well at any potential leaks in your ceiling, as this will be an indicator of damage forming.